ronansprake/ronansprake.github.io/_posts/2021-01-04-simplicity-vs-minimalism.md

 listingclass:
 ---

-"We need to make it as simple as possible" ..
+"We need to make it as simple as possible".
 I've heard this countless times on hundreds of projects.
 I get it, the intention is great and it's a good guiding principle, but what does it really mean?

 When spoken by a client or product owner, they're often talking about minimalism.
 Let's build a Minimum Viable Product!
 It'll be fun (and cheap)!
 Yep, it usually is, but despite being lean and focused, MVPs often lack simplicity and that's a real problem.